PyVRP/VRPLIB/README.md

 This section contains some documentation about the `vrplib` package.

 ### VRPLIB instance format
-The VRPLIB format is the standard format for Capacitated Vehicle Routing Problem (CVRP) instances.
+The VRPLIB format is the standard format for the Capacitated Vehicle Routing Problem (CVRP).
 An example of an VRPLIB instance looks as follows:
 ``` bash
 NAME: Example
 EDGE_WEIGHT_TYPE: EUC_2D